MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 Azure Disk Encryption integrates with Azure Key Vault to help control and manage the disk-encryption keys and secrets in a key vault subscription.
 It ensures that all data on VM disks are encrypted at rest in Azure Storage.

 - Contoso has determined that specific VMs require encryption.
-- Contoso will apply encryption to VMs with customer, confidential, or ppi data.
+- Contoso will apply encryption to VMs with customer, confidential, or personal data.

 ## Conclusion